• Skip to primary navigation

 Homemade Caramel Simple Syrup

-In a small saucepan combine equal parts salted caramel sauce and water.
-Stir together and bring to slight simmer.
+In a small saucepan combine equal parts caramel sauce and water.
+Stir together and cook until steaming.
 Remove from heat and store in the fridge until ready to use.
-It’s that simple!

 By adding a bit of water to a thick, sticky caramel sauce and turning it into a simple syrup we are able to mix it into the iced coffee and sweet cream more easily!
 Regular caramel sauce would just sit on the bottom of the glass and not mix into the cold brew coffee.
 No good!